Midori (band): Style and songwriting

-Collaborators

-Midori released their last two albums under Sony Entertainment after a disagreement with their previous label.
+In an interview, she was asked to describe their sound overall, responding with: "I'd say we're a punk band.
+But the sort of punk we make is nostalgic and lonely.
+It's like a four-tatami room with just one door and one window; a very old, small, seedy apartment.
+And there's a bald, old guy sitting in there alone, screaming and screaming.
+That's punk to me."

 Live performances

 Midori's live performances were renowned for their intense energy, a hallmark of which was lead singer Mariko Gotō's choice of attire and her interaction with the audience, which included shouting obscenities and, on occasion, removing her outfit to throw it into the crowd.

 Keyboardist Hajime has linked these dynamic performances to the "explosive power" inherent in their music.
 Drummer Kozeni has commented on the band's preference for analog recording techniques, suggesting that the unrefined quality of such recordings better captures the essence of Midori's sound.
 Gotō herself has described the band's live shows as a collaborative creation between Midori and their audience, emphasizing the raw, unfiltered exchange of energy that defines their concerts.